stevedonovan/gentle-intro/7-shared-and-networking.md

 we can change the value contained within them with `set` even if the cell itself is not mutable.

-`Cell` would be one way of preserving our original design in the last example, at the cost of introducing a few `set` and `get` calls.

 However, `Cell` only works with values that can be copied, that is, they implement `Copy`, like primitive types and structs containing them marked as 'derive(Copy)'.